pgailinas/dip-ai-image-detection/README.md

 ## 👤 Author

 **Phil Gailinas**
-MS Computer Engineering (Machine Learning focus) University of New Mexico
+MS Computer Engineering (AI/ML focus) candidate at University of New Mexico

 ---